You will receive a Notice advising the date, time and location of your hearing. Hearings are open to the public and are recorded.

 All parties will be given an opportunity to present their case, beginning with the person who filed the appeal (the Appellant).
 Once all parties have given their presentation, the Appellant will be given a chance to respond to any new information that has come up during the hearing (Rebuttal).

 The hearing is then closed.
 All parties will be asked to leave the room and the Board will deliberate and come to a decision in private.
-A verbal decision is usually provided to the parties the same day but this decision is not final or binding until the written decision is issued within 15 days of the hearing.
+A verbal decision is no longer provided; the written decision is issued within 15 days of the hearing.